nya3jp/tast/docs/writing_tests.md

 a time-consuming setup process like logging in to Chrome, starting Android, or launching a container, it's often preferable to write a single test that just does the setup once and then verifies all aspects of the feature.
-As described in the next section, multiple errors can be reported by a single test, so coverage need not be reduced when tests are consolidated and an early expectation fails.
+As described in the [Errors and Logging] section, multiple errors can be reported by a single test, so coverage need not be reduced when tests are consolidated and an early expectation fails.

 For lightweight testing that doesn't need to interact with Chrome or restart